ProPythonCoderAya/ScreenSaver/README.md

 ## Credits

-Built with ❤️ by Ayaan.
+Built by Ayaan.
-Powered by Python, macOS, and good vibes.
+Powered by Python and pygame for the UI.

 ## Minimum Requirements

-- macOS 11.0 (Big Sur) or later
+- macOS 10.15 (Catalina) or later
 - Python 3.10+ (installer will download Python automatically if not found)

+> Works only for **macOS**, Windows and Linux support may come soon.

 ---